Skip to main content

 Snowflake Configuration (Azure)

-Snowflake is a compute-based warehouse software built on top of Amazon Web Services or Microsoft Azure Infrastructure.
-It’s similar to our Qrvey product but functions more like a SaaS (Software as a Service) platform, without offering the unique benefits of our product.
+Snowflake is a compute-based warehouse software built on top of Amazon Web Services or Microsoft Azure infrastructure.
+Similar to the Qrvey product, it functions more like a SaaS (Software as a Service) platform, without offering Qrvey's unique benefits.
 This document specifies how to configure and use the Snowflake connector.

 Time Zone Settings